-Where and How We Planted The Gang of Eight
+Where and How We Planted our Gang of Eight

-Before we brought our Gang home from the Virginia Camellia Society sale (see Camellias in our Garden), enthusiastic Society members told us what camellias liked.
-Perfect drainage.
-Good friable soil on the acid side.
-Mulch.
-Conscientious watering during the first year.
-Shelter from winds and protection from sun.
+Before we brought our Gang of Eight home from the Virginia Camellia Society sale, enthusiastic and knowledgeable Society members told us what camellias liked.

 Location Location Location